 See also this article entitled A Real Iron Man by Bud Prescott in Sr Perspective, 6/1/15.

 PITCA member Ion Chirescu established the Museum of Romanian Records in Bucharest which houses the world’s largest collections of corkscrews, pressing irons, and trivets.
-This video showcases some of his rare and beautiful irons.
+Check out the information at his website!
+And this video showcases some of his rare and beautiful irons.

 See also Dana Gonț’s blog post (English version) entitled World's largest corkscrew and pressing iron collection.